GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 By default, when you load your extension locally, it will appear in the extensions menu {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/f5i7AgfauCfoQJxnn3kU.png", alt="Puzzle", width="24", height="24" %}.
-Pin your extension to the toolbar to quickly access your extension during development.
+Users can pin your extension to the toolbar to access it quickly, but you can do the same thing during development.

 <figure>
 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/LahIugYHQW3QpHM0z1qZ.png",
 alt="Pinning the extension", width="358", height="248", class="screenshot" %}
   <figcaption>
   Pinning the extension